verus-lang/verus-analyzer/README.md

 - [Find all References](https://rust-analyzer.github.io/manual.html#find-all-references)
 - [Hover](https://rust-analyzer.github.io/manual.html#hover)

-#### 2.1 TODOs for IDE functionalities
+#### 2.1 TODOs for IDE features
 - Code scanning is incomplete for Verus-specific items.
-To be specific, requires/ensures/decreases/invariant/assert-by-block/assert-forall-block are not fully scanned for IDE purposes (e.g., might not be able to "goto definition" of the function used in requires/ensures, "find all references" might omit occurrences inside requires/ensures).
+To be specific, `requires`, `ensures`, `decreases`, `invariant`, `assert-by-block`, and `assert-forall-block` are not fully scanned for IDE purposes (e.g., you might not be able to use "Go to Definition" on a function mentioned in a `requires` or `ensures` expression, or "Find All References" might omit occurrences inside `requires` and `ensures` expressions).

 - Although Verus' custom operators are parsed, they are not registered for IDE purposes.
-For example, type inference around such operators might not work. (e.g., `A ==> B` is parsed as `implies(A, B)`, but the IDE might not be able to infer that `A` and `B` are Booleans).
+For example, type inference around such operators might not work (e.g., `A ==> B` is parsed as `implies(A, B)`, but the IDE might not be able to infer that `A` and `B` are Booleans).

-- `builtin` and `vstd` are not scanned.
+- Currently, `builtin` and `vstd` are not scanned.
 For example, the builtin types like `int` and `nat` could be shown as `unknown`.
 Auto completion for `vstd` might not work.

 ### 3. Running Verus